 Always prefer using separate cutting boards for raw meats, fruits, and vegetables to prevent cross-contamination.
 This will help eliminate the risk of cross-contamination and eventually help build a safer culinary environment.

 Cross contamination happens when bacteria that cause harm gets moved from one surface or food to the other.
 To avoid this, do not mix raw meats, poultry, seafood, and juices with salad or other dishes.
-Marinating meats such as chicken, fish and meat should be done in the refrigerator and any leftover marinade which has come into contact with raw meat should be discarded.
+Marinating meats such as chicken, fish, and beef should be done in the refrigerator.
+Any leftover marinade that has come into contact with raw meat should be discarded.

 Empower your Food Safety skills - register for our Food Safety Training!